 The extent of how recoverable a struggling hedge may be dependent on the species and how tolerant it is to being pruned back to older wood and branches.
 If the species is tolerant of a hard prune, then they are likely to respond well to this treatment and the hedge can easily be rejuvenated.
 This hard pruning ‘resets’ the hedge and as it regrows it can be clipped back into shape.

-The best time for hard pruning is in Spring, well before the extreme heat of Summer sets in.
+The best time for hard pruning is in Spring and early Summer, well before the scorching heat sets in.
 If you don’t know how a particular plant species responds to hard pruning, experiment through pruning back a single plant which is out of sight.